This website provides information for general purposes only.Read our full disclaimer

 Speak With a Portuguese Lawyer

-Quick answer: choose the strategy that fits your risk tolerance, liquidity needs, tax profile and immigration timeline.
+Quick answer: compare strategies against your own risk tolerance, time horizon, and liquidity needs — this is general information, not a personal suitability assessment.
 Do not choose a fund only because it has the highest target return.

 Portugal Golden Visa funds can look similar on a comparison table, but their strategies can be very different.